South Korea

 Placement Type

-- Elementary School
+• Elementary School

-- Secondary School
+• Secondary School

-- Vocational/Technical School
+• Vocational/Technical School

-- Other Educational/Community Institution
+• Other Educational/Community Institution

-Students in Korea begin their formal English education during Elementary School grades 3-6.
-Secondary Schools in Korea include Middle Schools (Grades 7-9) and High Schools (Grades 10-12), which may also include specialized schools for various vocations.
+Students in Korea begin their formal English education during elementary school grades 3-6.
+Secondary schools in Korea include middle schools (grades 7-9) and high schools (grades 10-12), which may also include specialized schools for various vocations.
 A small number of ETAs may also be placed outside of schools in local academic or educational centers.

-Fulbright grantees' preferences for placement location, school type, and other details will be considered.
+Fulbright grantees' preferences for school type, location, and other details will be considered.
 However, individuals should not apply for or accept this award unless they are committed to teaching in a placement that may differ from their preferences.
 All final decisions regarding ETA placements are made at the discretion of the Commission.

 Placement Locations

-- Regional City
+• Regional City

-- Rural
+• Rural

 Supplementary Project